 \subsection{Network Architecture}

 \keypoint{OSNet} is constructed by stacking the proposed lightweight bottleneck (OS block) layer-by-layer.
 The detailed network architecture is shown in Table~\ref{tab:netarch}.
-For comparison, the same network architecture with standard convolutions has 6.9 million parameters and 3,384.9 million mult-add operations, which are $3 \times$ larger than OSNet with the Lite $3\times3$ convolution layer design.
-The standard OSNet in Table~\ref{tab:netarch} can be easily scaled up or down in practice, to balance model size, computational cost and performance.
+For comparison, the same network architecture with normal convolutions has 6.9 million parameters and 3,384.9 million mult-add operations.
+This is $3\! \times$ larger than OSNet with the Lite $3\! \times\!
+3$ convolution layer design.
+The OSNet architecture in Table~\ref{tab:netarch} can be easily scaled up or down in practice, to balance model size, computational cost and performance.
 To this end, we use a width multiplier\footnote{Width multiplier with magnitude smaller than 1 works on all layers in OSNet except the last fc layer whose feature dimension is fixed to 512.} and an image resolution multiplier, following~\cite{howard2017mobilenets,sandler2018mobilenetv2,zhang2018shufflenet}.

-\keypoint{OSNet-AIN} denotes the automatically searched IN-equipped network architecture.
-In the searching experiment, we run the algorithm (Sec.~\ref{subsec:searchOSNetIN}) four times with different random seeds and select the one with the best cross-domain performance as our final model, commonly adopted in the NAS literature~\cite{Darts,SNAS,cai2018proxylessnas}.
-The OSNet-AIN column in Table~\ref{tab:netarch} details a layer configuration obtained by NAS.
-The searching setup will be discussed in more detail in Sec.~\ref{subsec:crossDomainReID}.
+\keypoint{OSNet-AIN} denotes the network architecture with automatically searched IN layers.
+In the experiment, we run the searching algorithm four times with different random seeds and select the one with the best cross-domain performance as our final model, which is a commonly adopted protocol in the NAS literature~\cite{Darts,SNAS,cai2018proxylessnas}.
+The found best architecture model is shown in the OSNet-AIN column in Table~\ref{tab:netarch}.
+The detailed experimental setup for NAS will be covered in Sec.~\ref{subsec:crossDomainReID}.
 As IN only introduces a small number of parameters, the complexity between OSNet-AIN and OSNet is similar.